-Nausea that is associated with neck pain is often a related to other symptoms such as dizziness or loss of balance.
-It is important to describe the symptoms with as much detail as possible when consulting with a doctor.
+Nausea that is associated with neck pain is often related to other symptoms such as dizziness or loss of balance.
+It is important to describe the symptoms in as much detail as possible when consulting with a doctor.

 Diagnosing Neck Pain

 The first step in diagnosing neck pain involves a consultation with a doctor.
 One of the best ways to ensure an accurate diagnosis is, to be honest about all the symptoms experienced and when.
 Some symptoms that may seem unrelated could be important information for doctors and lead to a correct diagnosis.

 Doctors may perform tests during your consultation in order to help pinpoint the source of the pain.
 These tests may involve turning the head, moving the eyes, and searching for sensitivities by touching the neck.
 Initial testing may indicate certain conditions, but doctors often use the help of certain technology in order to diagnose a condition:

 - MRI: Magnetic Resonance Imaging allows doctors to see a picture of the soft tissues in the neck, which could reveal a pinched or damaged nerve and blood vessel.

 - CT Scan: this form of imaging lets doctors see if there is an issue within a specific cross-section of the neck.

 - X-Ray: this type of imaging of the bone structures may reveal skeletal abnormalities causing pain and discomfort.